indraasura/The-PM-Book/README.md

 # THE PM BOOK

-##### Collection of bits and pieces of advice on how to be a better Product Manager
+Elevate products from a comprehensive list of chapters, collected in the form of notes from various sources

 ## Chapter - 1: The onboarding experience

 ### Onboarding
-Onboarding customers is a process through which new customers get "acquire" necessary knowledge and skills to become a part of the application or service
+Onboarding customers is a process through which new customers "acquire" necessary knowledge and skills to become a part of the application or service

 ### 4 forces of onboarding